 2. Food Product Sampling Handler Certificates are not transferable between individuals.

 3. Certificates are issued by the Illinois Department of Public Health

 4. If you are an individual already possessing a valid ANSI accredited Certified Food Protection Manager (CFPM) certification (previously, Illinois Food Service Sanitation Manager Certificate (FSSMC))*, you will be required to submit the following to the Illinois Department of Public Health:

 - (1.)Payment of the $10 application fee.

 - (2.)An application on a form provided by the Department: Farmers Market Food Sampling Certificate Form

-5.Individuals who do not possess a valid FSSMC shall submit the following:
+5.Individuals who do not possess a valid CFPM shall submit the following:

 - (1.)
 Evidence of successful completion of IDPH Farmers’ Market Sampling Training